Slack Connector

 To be able to use the custom message as intended, there's a few considerations to make:

-- Target parameters work with Json;
+- Target parameters only work with Json payloads;

 - The targeted parameter must be written between the key ${}